77th Brigade (United Kingdom): Recruitment and training

 H.P.
 Shekleton, who had been Assistant Adjutant and Quartermaster General (AA&QMG) in the Malta Garrison on the outbreak of war, was appointed Temporary Brigadier-General to command 77th Bde on 25 September 1914.
 However, he was transferred to the General Staff in France as an AA&QMG on 5 October and was succeeded in command of 77th Bde on 25 October by Brig-Gen Sir Hugh Houghton Stewart, 4th Baronet of Athenree, a retired Militia colonel.
 (Note: 3rd (Fermanagh Militia) Battalion, Royal Inniskilling Fusiliers; also commanded 22nd (Rough Riders) Battalion, Imperial Yeomanry, during the Second Boer War.)
 Brigade headquarters (HQ) formed at Codford St Mary on the edge of Salisbury Plain, where the battalions arrived from their regimental depots in September and October.

 As the junior division of K3, there were no khaki uniforms available for the men, who were clothed in any makeshift uniforms the clothing contractors could find.
 Later it became possible to issue a form of blue uniform.
 It took longer to obtain drill-pattern rifles and accoutrements, but barrack-square training continued until the weather worsened at the end of October, turning the drill ground and tent floors into a sea of mud.
 In November the division was dispersed into billets, with 77th Bde in Bristol.
 The men now had drill rifles for training, and khaki uniforms and equipment arrived between February and April 1915.
 Between 26 April and 8 May the units returned to Salisbury Plain and were concentrated in huts between Sutton Veny and Longbridge Deverill near Warminster.
 Brigade training could now begin, and the drill rifles were slowly replaced by Short Magazine Lee–Enfield Mk III service rifles.
 Divisional training started in July, followed by final battle training.
 The division completed its mobilisation on 10 September and was ordered to France to join the British Expeditionary Force on the Western Front.
-The first advanced parties left on 12 September and 77th Bde's units landed at Boulogne on 20 November.
-By 23 September the division had completed its concentration around Guignemicourt, west of Amiens.
+The first advanced parties left on 12 September and by 23 September the division had completed its concentration around Guignemicourt, west of Amiens.
+However the division did not remain in France for long, and at the beginning of November 1915 it began moving to Marseilles for embarkation to the Salonika front, where it fought for the duration of the war.